 Along with growing flowers, you can also leave your weeds for a little while longer than you usually would, allowing the weed to grow a flower.
 Often, these flowers are a great source of pollen.

 Although you might see bees mostly in the summer months, if you create a good habitat for them, you might see them more often.
 Make sure that your bee garden has at least three types of flowers and that they bloom at different stages throughout the year.

 4. Make your lawn a part of the garden

 Allowing a corner of your lawn to turn into a meadow, by allowing the grass to grow long, is a great way to attract bees to your garden.
 This is very easy to do and to make it more attractive to look at, you can grow a mixture of flowers between the grass.

 Another way to do this, without leaving part of your grass to grow wild all the time, is to cut your grass later than usual.
 This will give your grass time to grow pollen and it will give the bees time to collect it.

 Alternatively, if you are gardening in pots only, why not dare to be different and grow some grass in a rectangular pot?
 It will become a striking feature and interesting talking point, while serving a very important purpose.

 Sometimes pesticides are the only way to keep plants safe from harmful insects.
 But even if your pesticide is organic, it runs the very real risk of killing bees.
-Rather use a different method to keep insects away from your plants or use specific pesticides, and even then, never spray it on the blossoms or petals.
+Rather use a different method to keep insects away from your plants, try plants for pest control or use specific pesticides, and even then, never spray it on the blossoms or petals.

 The Best Flowers for Bees